dccircuit/IGME-230-Spring-2019/projects/project-3.md

 # Project 3 - Sprite-based Game or Experience (DRAFT - DETAILS SUBJECT TO CHANGE)

 ## I. Overview
-*Using PixiJS, create an Interactive Game or Rich Media "experience"*:
+*Using PixiJS and/or the Browser DOM, create an Interactive Game or Rich Media "experience"*:

 - For this project you (and optionally a partner) are creating a JavaScript-driven game or experience, as you outlined in Project 1
 - You will be updating/re-writing your web site from Project 1 to reflect the game/experience you intend to create (in other words, you are allowed to change your original idea)